vikashubh1990/devops/README.md

 # devops

-this is my first devops project
+this is my first devops project for the demo